Thadzy/Thadzy-Obsidian/Impulse and Momentum.md

 After A = 8 B = 12 -> therefore B = 12-4 = 4 ->
 Therefore e = 4/7
 ![[Pasted image 20241023143452.png]]
-# Impulse-Momentum Theorem
-The impulse-momentum theorem states that the change in momentum of an object equals the impulse applied to it.